osistlk/bus-stop-schedule/README.md

 ## Disclaimer

 This application is provided as-is, and the data is sourced from the WMATA API.
 While efforts are made to keep the information accurate and up-to-date, Cyrus Nourbakhsh does not guarantee the accuracy, reliability, or timeliness of the data.
 This application is not officially affiliated with WMATA.

+## Hosting

+The website is hosted on Amazon S3.
+Visit [itscyrus.com](http://itscyrus.com) to view the application.